fabloc/genai-powered-cdp/installation_scripts/tutorial.md

   - Cloud Run Admin
   - Compute Engine Admin

-You can asign missing roles or view your current permissions [here](https://console.cloud.google.com/iam-admin/iam)
+You can assign missing roles or view your current permissions [here](https://console.cloud.google.com/iam-admin/iam)

 (Optional) If you are not executing this using cloud shell you will need to install the following:
 - python 3.10 or higher